simonw/til/llms/openclaw-docker.md

 # Running OpenClaw in Docker

-I'm not brave enough to run [OpenClaw](https://openclaw.ai/) (aka Clawdbot aka Moltbot) directly on my Mac, so I decided to try running it in a Docker instead container.
+I'm not brave enough to run [OpenClaw](https://openclaw.ai/) (aka Clawdbot aka Moltbot) directly on my Mac, so I decided to try running it in a Docker container instead.

 OpenClaw has Docker support out of the box, described [on this page](https://docs.openclaw.ai/install/docker) of their documentation.
 Here's what worked for me.